jenkinsci/gitlab-branch-source-plugin/README.md

 1. Select `New Item` on Jenkins home page.

-2. Enter a name for your job, select `GitLab Group` | select `Ok`.
+2. Enter a name for your job.

+3. Select `Organization Folder` as the job type and press the `Ok` button.

+4. In `Configuration`, under `Projects`, select `GitLab Group` as the `Repository Sources`.

-3. Now you need to configure your jobs.
+5. Now you need to configure your jobs.

     i.
 Select `Server` configured in the initial server setup.